• Skip to primary navigation

 None of us is just going to invest once and then never invest again.

 This seems to be a big fear that people have – that they start investing, the market tanks, and they lose everything.
 If you look at the S&P 500 in 2007, that definitely would seem scary.
-If you started your investing career at the top, you’d have seen that money drop by almost 50%.
+Indeed, if you started your investing career at the top, you’d have seen that money drop by almost 50%.

 dollar cost averaging